theripper93/wall-height/README.md

 ## New Lighting/Sound Restriction

-Since 4.0+ Wall Height has the ability to calculate light and sound polygons indipendently of the selected token by enabling the "Constrained by Elevation" option
+Since 4.0+ Wall Height has the ability to calculate light and sound polygons indipendently of the selected token by enabling the "Constrained by Elevation" option.
+This option is Globally Enabled by default - you can turn it off in the module settings.

 ![image](https://user-images.githubusercontent.com/1346839/161382146-f764562a-cbc8-40d3-8af3-0f2a25a4b7c1.png)